Urigo/angular-meteor/Angular Meteor Weekly Meetings.md

     * Updated to Angular 2.0 latest beta
     * Many fixes and docs
 * Typescript
-    * [Work](https://github.com/Urigo/angular2-meteor/issues/102) for the official Meteor `typescript` package is at it's latest stages
+    * The official Meteor `typescript` package has been released
-    * Latest version can be used with the `barbatus:typescript` version `0.2.0`
+    * Latest version can be used with the [barbatus:typescript](https://github.com/barbatus/typescript) package version `0.2.2`
     * `meteortypescript:compiler` package as been changed to simply imply the latest `barbatus:typescript` package
-    * We will rename `barbatus:typescript` to `typescript` in the middle of next week
+    * We might rename `barbatus:typescript` to `typescript` at some point
     * Also looking for help writing a chapter on Typescript to the [Meteor guide](http://guide.meteor.com/)
 * Biggest next things we want help with:
     * Angular 1.x to Angular 2.0 migration on top of Meteor